Toucaan/toucaan.docs/docs/native-apps/introduction.md

 ---

 # Introduction
 Toucaan makes it possible to create "app-like" layouts for mobile and desktop apps using plain old HTML and CSS.
 This is the central theme of [Intrinsic Design](https://toucaan.com/blog/intrinsic-design).
-To create user-interfaces that "belong to" a device, and apps have a certain design language that make them belong to a surface more than anything else.
+It enables the developer to create user-interfaces that "belong to" a device, and that often leads to mobile layouts that are closer to the design language of native apps than anything else.

 ### App Workflow